Binary Representations

 ASCII characters (0–127) are represented with one byte in UTF-8.
 That's good: it means all ASCII text is also UTF-8 text, but it leaves the same danger of programmers testing with only ASCII characters and assuming character = 1 byte.

 The C single-byte char type doesn't help programers get things right.
 Remember that array of bytesarray of characters.
-Array of bytes = collection of encoded characters that need to be decoded before they can be processed.
+Array of bytes = collection of encoded characters that need to be decoded before they can be treated as text.

 If you're dealing with text in your code, don't be that programmer.

 Always test your code with non-ASCII, and probably with characters that take 4 bytes in UTF-8.
-That's not too hard: emoji are in that range. ☺️ 🔥 💩
+Many (but not all) emoji are in that range.

 Remember that in a lot of content, there's a lot of ASCII even when the natural language isn't English. e.g. some HTML: